How can we make it fun and easy for people to plan multi-location events?

 My research showed that users like Anna can easily get overwhelmed with text messages from every member of the group as they coordinate locations.
 Clowder makes it easy for Anna to share the status of an event and her group’s current location without wading through a river of SMS updates.
 Users subscribed to an event will instantly know where the group is, as well as what stops are coming up next in the group's outing, without the need for rigid start and end times for each location.

 I came up with a number of Scenarios and Use Cases for our app, from the point of view of event organizers or event guests.
 I turned one of these into a User Flow Diagram that served as a framework for what the devs on my team would be able to build within our short timeframe.
-This diagram omits certain key features that will be included in a final app, but meets our requirements for a Minimum Viable Product.
+This diagram omits certain key features that will be included in a final app, but meets our requirements for a MVP.

 Given the abbreviated timeline of this hackathon, I chose a relatively simple User Flow for my Prototype, and chose to design only the mobile version of the app.
 The Prototype task flow shows Anna trying catch up with her friends as they change loctions during Christina's birthday celebration.